Skip to main content

 “English usage is sometimes more than mere taste, judgment, and education – sometimes it’s sheer luck, like getting across the street.” ~ E.B.
 White

-Discovery Academy (DA), a flagship Boarding School that enrolls students aged 13-18, is a great educational opportunity for the foreign student who would benefit from an international experience.
-DA specializes in providing academic services to students that are bright under-achievers who may also struggle with depression, anxiety or substance abuse issues.
-Many students may lack the emotional maturity necessary or grades to get accepted to a top tier US Boarding School.
-Foreign students can graduate from DA with an accredited Discovery Academy Diploma and transition right to American Universities.
-Discovery Academy has been certified through SEVIS to issue Forms I-20 and maintain current F-1/M-1 student records.
-This approval first occurred in 2005.
+Oxbow Academy, a flagship Residential Treatment Center and Boarding School, enrolls students aged 10-17 and provides an excellent educational opportunity for foreign students who would benefit from an international experience.
+Oxbow specializes in providing academic and therapeutic services to bright underachievers who may also struggle with depression, anxiety, and problematic sexual behavior (PSB) issues.
+Many students may lack the emotional maturity or grades necessary to be accepted into a top-tier U.S. boarding school.
+Foreign students can graduate from Oxbow Academy with an accredited high school diploma and transition directly to American universities.
+Oxbow Academy has been certified through SEVIS to issue Forms I-20 and maintain current F-1/M-1 student records.
+This approval first occurred in 2006.

 In standard academic systems around the world, time is the constant and learning is the variable.
 In other words, students begin the year and systematically move through the curriculum.
-At various times throughout the year there are exams given and grades are earned based on the learning of the student.
-Time is the constant and learning is the variable.
+At various times throughout the year, exams are given, and grades are earned based on the student’s learning.
+Time is the constant, and learning is the variable.

-At Discovery Academy, time is the variable and learning is the constant.
-DA is a competency based learning system.
+At Oxbow Academy, time is the variable, and learning is the constant.
+Oxbow utilizes a competency-based learning system.
 The core curriculum from each subject is broken into learning chapters.
-The student must learn and demonstrate competency in each chapter before they move on to the next chapter.
-For example, when a student completes a chapter in 10th year Chemistry, they then take a test on that concept.
-The expectation is that the student demonstrates at least 80% proficiency before they move to the next chapter.
-If they score below an 80%, they go back and continue to study the material until they can pass with 80%.
+The student must learn and demonstrate competency in each chapter before moving on to the next.
+For example, when a student completes a chapter in 10th-year Chemistry, they then take a test on that concept.
+The expectation is that the student demonstrates at least 80% proficiency before moving to the next chapter.
+If they score below 80%, they go back and continue studying the material until they can pass with 80% or higher.

-This system allows learning to be the constant and time is the variable.
-At Discovery Academy, students have the ability to learn and move through the curriculum at a personalized pace.
-Some subjects may take less time, others a bit more.
-Students learn how to learn and they become aware of their academic strengths and weaknesses.
-Because there is a minimum expectation of competency, students are able to have a college preparatory experience with the knowledge that they will achieve at least a B average at Discovery Academy.
+This system ensures that learning remains the constant while time becomes the variable.
+At Oxbow Academy, students have the ability to progress through the curriculum at a personalized pace.
+Some subjects may take less time, while others require more.
+Students learn how to learn and become aware of their academic strengths and weaknesses.

-When luck is not an option, this academic system allows families from around the world to access a first rate education as well as emotional support for those teens who struggle a bit.
-When learning, competency and self motivation matter, Discovery Academy is the right answer.
+When luck is not an option, this academic system allows families from around the world to access a first-rate education, as well as emotional support and therapeutic treatment for teens who are struggling.
+When learning, competency, and self-motivation matter, Oxbow Academy is the right choice.

-Discovery Academy as well as its sister programs RedCliff Ascent, Discovery Ranch, Discovery Ranch for Girls, Discovery Connections and Oxbow Academy have enrolled students from the United kingdom, Australia, Israel, France, Netherlands, Dubai, Italy, Brazil, Germany, Mexico and Singapore to name a few.
+Oxbow Academy has enrolled students from the following countries: the United Kingdom, Australia, Israel, France, the Netherlands, Dubai, Italy, Brazil, Germany, Mexico, and Singapore, to name a few.

 Comments